Marceillo/kayak-blog-pp4/README.md

 <br>

-* When you click on the forgot password you will be promted for your email address.
+* When you click on the forgot password you will be prompted for your email address.

 <br>

 ![Login](/static/readme/images/forgot-password.png)

 <br>

-* If you did not add a email address as it is optional you can use the about contact form.
+* If you did not add an email address as it is optional you can use the About contact form.
 * Once you enter your e-mail address you will see this screen as a user.

 <br>